c4pt000/Docker-BigSur/README.md

 # for docker nested functions
+* 07-09-2021 forgot to write down details from when i published this from being overtired

 * requires docker (and kvm.conf and kvm enabled grub.conf)
 must have  iommu=pt intel_iommu=on in /etc/default/grub  on this line and vt-d i/o enabled in the bios
 ```